Gambling, Investing And Benjamin Franklin

 You are certainly making a decision with a negative expected value as interest rates don't cover the 30% tax on your virtual return.

 4) The yield of a 10-year is 2.54%.
-Meanwhile there's the FED with a long term inflation target of around 2% and trading securities you'll incur some costs as well.
-If you hold them through a bond fund you'll pay a management fee of up to 1%.
-Depending on the specifics you'll get into negative expected value territory pretty quickly.
+Meanwhile, there's the Fed with a long-term inflation target of around 2% and trading securities you'll incur some costs as well.
+If you hold them through a bond fund, you'll pay a management fee of up to 1%.
+Depending on the specifics, you'll get into negative expected value territory pretty quickly.

 Germany is considered one of the most solid countries in the Eurozone.
 The country has an industrious economy and a solid balance sheet compared to other large countries in the Eurozone.
 It is exporting more than its importing.
 You can hardly find a bond that's more certain to be paid back in full which drove the yield down to -0.8%.